Sunday, July 29, 2007

 "Question of the Night

-where da fuck did this nicca Gardy get a bag of bread from at 2AM????
+Where da fuck did this nicca Gardy get a bag of bread from at 2AM????
 Shyt.
 The Jews????
 Muslims??
 Where?
 Granted it was needed but no bodegas are open.
 Could Gard be a closet bread dealer????
 Hmmmmm.....
-Ok I hope my blackberry spell check is on point cause I’m DONE!
+Ok I hope my Blackberry spell check is on point cause I’m DONE!
 Official!
 Shout out to the Last Poets.
 My man Oba's father is a member!
 Check em out.
 Off to more water and bread.
 I think Gard found some special bread from a strange Haitian woman.
 Sak passe!!"

 THAT'S JUST FUNNY, I DON'T CARE WHERE YOU FROM!!!